Aphiwo-kuhle/APHMAV25477_PTO2505_GroupA_Aphiwo-kuhle_CDV01/README.md

 To deal with this, I will plan my time better, use offline resources, and reach out to mentors and online communities for support.

 ## Opportunities That Can Help Me
-Free online learning platforms like freeCodeCamp, CodeSpace, and YouTube
+-Free online learning platforms like freeCodeCamp, CodeSpace, and YouTube

 -Learning from mentors and tutors